University of California, USA

 Dr Galateia Kazakia

 Dr Galateia Kazakia is an Assistant Professor in Residence and Director of Bone Quality Research Laboratory in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
-Dr Kazakia received her BS in Mechanical Engineering from the Cornell Univesity in Ithaca, New York in 1995.
+Dr Kazakia received her BS in Mechanical Engineering from the Cornell University in Ithaca, New York in 1995.
 She completed her MS in Mechanical Engineering from Berkeley in 2004.
-Dr Kazakia was awarded an NIH postdoctoral fellowship to develop bone imaging techniques, performing this work in the Musculoskeletal Quantitative Imaging Reserarch group at UCSF.
+Dr Kazakia was awarded an National Institute of Hrealth postdoctoral fellowship to develop bone imaging techniques, performing this work in the Musculoskeletal Quantitative Imaging Research group at University of California San Francisco (UCSF).
 Dr Kalakia joined the UCSF Department of Radiology and Biomedical Imaging as an Assistant Professor in Residence in 2009.